functional-jslib/fjl/packages/fjl-validator-recaptcha/README.md

 ## Development
 - ~~Requires `npm install -g forever` - Due to using it for 'travis-ci' automated testing.~~  Testing now done via `jest-puppeteer` (no `forever` module required anymore).
 - ~~@see package.json "scripts" sections.~~ Test commands are now in repo root.
 - @note `recaptchaKeys` in package.json are the ones prescribed by recaptcha team for doing `always true` (response from recaptcha service) testing.
+- `PUPPETEER_EXE_PATH` env. variable is required - Set it to 'chrome' executable path.

 ## Resources:
 ### ReCaptcha Api links: